isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 Better than jumping in immediately is to take a moment and think about what exactly a memoized trie looks like.
-Having done that work, we will then immortalize this thinking in a new type, which indexes a `type:Trie`, proving that trie does indeed memoize the particular function.
-Only after all of this work is done will we jump into implementation, using our types to guarantee correctness *by construction.*
+Having done that work, we will then immortalize this thinking in a new type, which indexes a `type:Trie`, proving that trie does indeed memoize the particular function.[^cite-trick] Only after all of this work is done will we jump into implementation, using our types to guarantee correctness *by construction.*

+[^cite-trick]: This is a trick I learned from @scholz_parsing_2011, where you show correctness with respect to an indexed type that provides semantics.

 First, we'll need some variables in scope: